FernandaSzAdr/corect_orientation/README.md

 `$ python main.py -my`

+The return (images with correct orientation) will be in the directory `output/` (if you don't have this directory the code will create for you)

 > OBSERVATION

 > The model weights are already in the project, so execution will only generate the correctly rotated images.
 If you want to retrain the model, delete the files in the folder `correct_orientation/utils/files/`